Duit on Mon Dei

 Duit on Mon Dei is the eleventh album by Harry Nilsson.
-The original title for this album was God's Greatest Hits but RCA didn't approve.
-The title is a punning spelling of "Do It On Monday," playing on the British Monarchy's motto Dieu et mon droit (God and my right).
+The original title for this album was God's Greatest Hits but management at RCA Records didn't approve.
+The title is a punning spelling of "Do It On Monday", playing on the British Monarchy's motto Dieu et mon droit (God and my right).
 The pun was originally used on the cover of Ringo Starr's 1973 album Ringo.

 Duit on Mon Dei marks the first time Nilsson acted as his own producer.
 Due to the record's eclectic sonics, critic Robert Christgau (negatively) likened Nilsson's production style to "an audio salesman".
 Despite mixed reception upon release, The A.V.
 Club retrospectively dubbed Duit on Mon Dei "vastly underrated".